tidalmigrations/tidalmigrations.github.io/pages/tidal tools/getstarted.md

 #### Configuration file

 Alternatively, you can use the `tidal config` command to manually set your credentials.

+It is  Configuration file is not encrypted.
+Only your Tidal Migrations password and vSphere password are encrypted using AES 256 bit encryption.

 For example, you can set your username, password and URL with the three following commands: